History Statement of Intent for CMS

 Our History intent aims to ensure that all pupils:

-• engage in a valid historical enquiry or puzzling key question through which the learning grows over a sequence of lessons.
+• Engage in a valid historical enquiry or puzzling key question through which the learning grows over a sequence of lessons.

 • Have a coherent, chronological knowledge and understanding of Britain’s past and that of the wider world.